jakmar86/bylally/README.md

 # Bylally

-Personal website for the purpose of practicing HTML, CSS and Vanilla JavaScript.
+Personal website for the purpose of practicing HTML, CSS and JavaScript.

 www.bylally.com